SB-Chalmers/bt_python/book/support/05_budgeting.md

 # Budgeting Time and Resources for Reproducible Code

-One of the most common mistakes in research projects involving Python is underestimating the time, people, and infrastructure needed to produce high-quality, reproducible code.
+One of the most common mistakes in research projects involving Python (or any technical development) is underestimating the time, people, and infrastructure needed to produce high-quality, reproducible code.
 Writing a working script is only part of the journey; turning that script into something reusable, shareable, and extensible requires significant extra effort.
 It is therefore essential to budget not only time but also roles, tools, and planning to ensure the technical work is properly supported.

 Good budgeting in this context does not mean financial planning alone—it means realistically forecasting the effort needed and making sure the right support systems are in place from the start.
 This section outlines how project teams can plan more effectively for reproducible Python work.